The Regulation of Mutual Funds

 - Liquidity: Shares of mutual funds are redeemed by the fund company on the trade date, and this ensures daily liquidity for investors.

 - Audited Track Records: Funds must maintain their performance track records and they're audited for accuracy so investors can trust the fund’s stated returns.

-- Safety: If a mutual fund company goes out of business, fund shareholders receive an amount of cash that equals their portion of ownership in the fund.
-Alternatively, the fund’s Board of Directors might elect a new investment advisor to manage the funds.
+- Safety: Fund shareholders receive an amount of cash that equals their portion of ownership in the fund when a mutual fund company goes out of business.
+Alternatively, the fund’s board of directors might elect a new investment adviser to manage the funds.

-The rules and regulations of mutual funds are extensive, but the key regulations include:
+The rules of mutual funds are extensive, but the key regulations include:

-- The Investment Company Act of 1940: The Act regulates mutual funds, as well as other companies.
+- The Investment Company Act of 1940.
+This act regulates mutual funds, as well as other companies.
 It focuses on disclosures and information about investment objectives, investment company structure, and operations.

-- The Securities Act of 1933: This act has the objective of requiring that investors receive certain significant information pertaining to securities that are offered for sale in the public markets.
-The Act also prohibits fraud and misrepresentations in the sale of securities.
+- The Securities Act of 1933.
+This act requires that investors receive certain significant information pertaining to securities that are offered for sale in the public markets.
+It also prohibits fraud and misrepresentations in the sale of securities.

-- The Securities Act of 1934: The Act of 1934 created the SEC and it empowers the SEC with authority over the securities industry.
+- The Securities Exchange Act of 1934.
+The Act of 1934 created the SEC.
+It empowers the SEC with authority over the securities industry.

 Researching the Rules and Regulations of Mutual Funds